Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-reflections-in-2021.html.markdown

 I booked my return train at the last minute: I was travelling on the Tuesday evening and I booked it on Sunday night.
 It was £40!
 Although overall I do agree train prices need to come down, low fares do exist.

+> "I booked my return train at the last minute.
+It was £40!
+Although overall train prices need to come down, low fares do exist."

 #### Ella

 I haven’t done very much travelling outside of Bristol.
 Although I did go to Brighton to stay with my boyfriend’s parents, and we all got the train into London.
 It was the Black Friday weekend, so it was very manic!

 For our holiday in January, we are going to drive over to the west coast of Ireland for a week.
 This time last year I would have thought to just get a flight but after hearing everybody’s travel stories I’m going to drive and take the ferry.

+> "Usually you think, ‘I need to get away to go on holiday,’ but you can just enjoy the little things in the city where you live."

-I’ve done a lot more stuff in and around Bristol city, and I guess you usually think, ‘I need to get away to go on holiday,’ but you can just enjoy the little things in the city that you live in.
+I’ve done a lot more stuff in and around Bristol city.
+I guess you usually think, ‘I need to get away to go on holiday,’ but you can just enjoy the little things in the city where you live.

 #### Imogen